Philippines Presidential Decree No. 1869

 - Acquire, lease, and maintain land

 - Import, buy, sell, and trade merchandise

 - Borrow money from local or foreign sources

 The stock for the PAGCOR is to be sold at a value determined by the Board of Directors.
 Based on a 1 million stock scale, 550,000 shares are to be paid for and controlled by the government of the Republic of the Philippines at an original issue value of P200.00 per share.
 The remaining 450,000 shares are to be sold at the discretion of the Board of Directors.

 Board Of Directors

-The corporation will be controlled by the Office of the President and the Board of Directors shall be comprised of 5 members.
+In Philippines, the corporation will be controlled by the Office of the President and the Board of Directors shall be comprised of 5 members.
 3 members will come from the government sector and be appointed by the President, the other 2 members will come from the private sector and will be elected by stockholders.
-Each member will serve a term of 1 year and until his successor is duly appointed.
+Each member will serve a term of 1 year until his successor is duly appointed.